Fair Division in a Variable Setting: Notation and Preliminaries

-A special type of allocation called an \emph{orientation} has been studied recently, and was introduced by Christodoulou et al. \cite{christodoulou2023fair} while studying $\efx$ allocations in the context of graphical valuations.
-There has been further work on \textsf{EFX} orientations by Zeng and Mehta \cite{zeng2024structure}, and was first studied in the $\ef1$ setting by Deligkas et al. \cite{deligkas2024ef1efxorientations}.
+A special type of allocation called an \emph{orientation} has been studied recently, and was introduced by Christodoulou et al. \cite{christodoulou2023fair} while studying $\mathsf{EFX}$ allocations in the context of graphical valuations.
+Orientations were first studied in the $\mathsf{EF1}$ setting by Deligkas et al. \cite{deligkas2024ef1efxorientations}.